shubham-latiyan/liveFeeds/README.md

 Live Feeds
 # Introduction

-Bootstrap and package your project with Angular 7 and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Bootstrap and package your project with Angular 7 and Electron.

 Currently runs with: